-Driving the disability innovation movement globally, the GDI Hub works with partners, individuals, organisations and industries to accelerate change through public engagements, events and activities:
+Driving the disability innovation movement we work with partners, individuals, organisations and industries to accelerate change through public engagements, consultancy and innovation activities:

 - Disability Innovation Live - our free monthly webinar series